,

 Internet history progressed in the 1970s when Ray Tomlinson sent the first email message using the “@” symbol, indicating where the message should be sent.
 Today, this is the standard way of sending email messages.
 In 1975, one of the first usable email programs with the ability to send, reply to and forward emails was created by John Vittal.

-In 1983, ARPANET switched from using Network Control Protocol (NCP) to Transmission Control Protocol/Internet Protocol (TCP/IP).
-This new protocol would become the foundation for all internet traffic today, leading to the official birth of the internet.
-Also in 1983, Domain Name System (DNS) was introduced, which gave each computer on the internet a unique name, or domain.
+In 1983, ARPANET switched from using the Network Control Protocol (NCP) to the Transmission Control Protocol/Internet Protocol (TCP/IP).
+This new protocol would become the foundation for all Internet traffic today, leading to the official birth of the Internet.
+Additionally, in 1983, the Domain Name System (DNS) was introduced, which gave each computer on the Internet a unique name or domain.

-The 1990s saw a rapid expansion of the internet as more and more everyday people got online.
+The 1990s saw a rapid expansion of the Internet as more and more everyday people got online.
 In 1995, there were at least an estimated 12 million American users.
 By 2000, this number had grown to over 50% of all Americans — and millions more were accessing the web worldwide.
-With the inception of blogging and social media in the early 2000s, internet has only exploded over the past 20 years.
+With the inception of blogging and social media in the early 2000s, the Internet has only exploded over the past 20 years.

-Today, there are 4.66 billion active internet users worldwide.
-The internet has become a vital part of our daily lives, impacting everything from the way we communicate to the way we do business.
-It’s hard to imagine a world without it.
+Today, there are 6.04 billion active Internet users worldwide.
+The Internet has become a vital part of modern life, influencing everything from communication and education to commerce and entertainment.
+It is now difficult to envision a world functioning without its constant connectivity.

 What Does the Future of the Internet Look Like?

-The internet is constantly evolving and changing, making it challenging to know what’s next.
-However, by looking at internet history and recognizing some trends, we can guess at the coming years.
+The Internet is constantly evolving and changing, making it challenging to know what’s next.
+However, by examining Internet history and identifying some trends, it’s possible to anticipate how it may develop in the coming years.

 This Is Just the Beginning

-The history of the internet is fascinating, and it’s sure to continue evolving in interesting ways in the years to come.
-Between concepts like the metaverse and cryptocurrency, the internet has already grown far beyond its origins all those decades ago.
+The history of the Internet is fascinating, and it’s sure to continue evolving in interesting ways in the years to come.
+Between concepts like the metaverse and cryptocurrency, the Internet has already evolved far beyond its origins decades ago.
 What could be next?

 Recent Stories